 It’s surprising how many companies don’t even think about change management before starting a big, transformational project.
 Yes, the ultimate goal is automation of the system.
 However, but the system is run by people and often people push back against big changes.

-The only time you don’t need to worry about the change management component is if you’re making a small change.
+The only time you don’t need to worry about change management is if you’re only making a small change.
 Say, you’re going from not having a policy to having a policy, or just having an employee click this button instead of that button.

-But if you’re going to be doing a true transformation then your change management has to be the first focus of the project.
+But if you’re going to be doing a true transformation then your change management must be the first focus of the project.
 It can often become its own project depending on the number of modules being implemented or upgraded and the number of departments being impacted.